“There’s nothing to be afraid of. You’re more likely to die in a car accident…”

 Think on that for a second - it doesn’t take a mathematician to work out that the odds are in your favour.

 In 1977, two jumbos collided on the runway in Tenerife, and 583 people were killed.
 It’s known as the deadliest plane crash in history, and yet that number of people die from heart disease in America every eight hours.

-According to the World Health Organisation, 1.25 million people die each year from road traffic accidents – compare that to the 136 deaths due to accidents on passenger flights in 2015.
+It compares extremely favourably.
+According to the World Health Organisation, 1.25 million people die each year from road traffic accidents.

 2. Beat your fear of flying: distract yourself